vidyar/nodedrachtio/README.md

 ```
 ### Custom headers
-You've already seen how to add sip headers to a request message.
-You're not restricted to the industry-standard headers, you can make up your own custom header if you need to.
+You've already seen how to add sip headers to a request message, but how about custom headers?
+You're not restricted to the industry-standard headers, you can make up your own wacky custom headers if you need to.
 ```js
 app.invite(function(req, res) {
     res.send( 500, 'Internal Server Error - Database down',{